Ousmane N'Diaye (footballer)

-Ousmane Cardinal N'Diaye (born 19 August 1991) is a Senegalese professional footballer who plays as a defender for I-League club Mohammedan.
+Ousmane Cardinal N'Diaye (born 19 August 1991) is a Senegalese professional footballer who plays as a defender for French Championnat National 3 club Sainte-Geneviève.

 Career

 Club

 On 1 March 2021, N'Diaye signed for FC Kaisar.

 Mohammedan

 In June 2021, N'Diaye moved to India and signed with I-League club Mohammedan.
 On 16 August, he made his debut against Goa in the Durand Cup, which ended in a 3–1 comeback win.
 Eleven days later, he scored his first goal for the club against Indian Air Force, in a 2–0 win.